 To use COMSOL you must be on the COMSOL user list.
 Contact MSI Help to be added to the COMSOL user list.

-MSI have four COMSOL licenses.
+MSI has four COMSOL licenses.
 We ask all users to use the calendar to sign up for time on COMSOL using these instructions.

 Although MSI does not have any rigid policy regarding signing up in advance, you cannot monopolize a license.
 The COMSOL license is a shared resource.
 You can use the following links to see the COMSOL calendars and reserve a license:

 The COMSOL/Research license is the default.
 The COMSOL/Class license is available to instructors using COMSOL in their curriculum.

 The following additional modules are available.
 If you need to use any of these modules, PLEASE SPECIFY THE MODULE(S) on the calendar when you make your reservation.
 Verify that all the licenses have not been reserved by others for the same time period.
 Users found using modules without prior reservations are subject to having their job killed if someone else has reserved the module for the same time.